Na navigaci | Klávesové zkratky

 How to write error handler in PHP?

-If you are writing your own error handler in PHP, it is absolutely necessary to follow a few rules.
-Otherwise, it may break the behavior of other libraries and applications that do not expect betrayal in the error handler.
+When writing your own error handler for PHP, it is absolutely necessary to follow several rules.
+Otherwise, it can disrupt the behavior of other libraries and applications that do not expect treachery in the error handler.

 Parameters